Dear Mr Farage,

 I think it can be done, but it will not happen of itself.
 We need to know what your plans are.
 Soon.
 We need to know if your proposal to bring the majority of Muslims into mainstream British society involves any further sacrifices of our British identity or erosion of our traditional values?

 And what do you propose doing if the majority of Muslims refuse to be integrated?
 Your talk about losing inspires no confidence and suggests surrender.
 You really do need to clarify all this.
 Avoiding further discussion about it, especially if that involve silencing Reform’s ‘Ukip faction’ will, in my opinion, destroy for ever Reform’s chances of forming a government, which I very much hope does not happen.
-We need insurrectionary party in Britain and we need a party to take the lead in fighting for Britain, not meekly conforming to establishment norms.
+We need an insurrectionary party in Britain and we need that party to take the lead in fighting for Britain, not meekly conforming to establishment norms.

 It is clear that Reform now stands at a crossroads.
 On the one hand it can turn right and be the party that most of those who joined before the last election want it to be, or you can turn left and become a slightly more conservative version of the fake conservative Tories, essentially a vaguely radical faction of the entrenched Establishment.
 We need to know which it is.
 If you are moving away from your Ukip roots and voting block, you owe it to us to make that clear so that we also can move on, or back to a resurgent Ukip.